Software Development Analytics in Practice: A Systematic Literature Review: Introduction

 Defining new processes and allocating the right resources, particularly for large organizations, is a challenging task for software project managers, primarily because it requires acquaintance on existing processes and tools, the understanding of different stakeholders, and the coordination of technical expertise in multiple domains \cite{Menzies2011TheMining}.
 Failing to properly manage these various aspects, namely when decisions are based on "gut feeling" (often dubbed "personal experience from past projects") may cause software development projects to produce hard to maintain technical artifacts, to surpass budget and schedule, and deliver defective products \cite{Mohagheghi2017,Emam2008}.

-The Software Development Analytics (SDA) research field aims at mitigating the aforementioned risks by providing the stakeholders' decision-making process with data-driven pieces of evidence, such as insights on software products and processes.
+The Software Develpment Analytics (SDA) research field aims at mitigating the aforementioned risks by providing the stakeholders' decision-making process with structured data-driven pieces of evidence, such as insights on software products and processes.